Beta

 The sharpest math on this route belongs to Alaska Mileage Plan: 60,000 miles one-way for JAL business class from the US to Tokyo, against a cash price routinely sitting near $5,500, works out to roughly 9.2¢ per mile — nearly six times our conservative 1.6¢ valuation for Alaska miles.
 JAL's Apex Suite cabin is among the best business products in the sky on this sector, and Alaska's chart allows stopovers at no extra cost, which adds flexibility for onward travel within Japan.
 That combination of outsized redemption value and product quality makes this the benchmark to beat when planning SFO–NRT in the pointy end.

 For availability searches, start with programs that have direct visibility into the carriers you care about.
 If you're targeting JAL metal, Alaska Mileage Plan is your first search tool — Alaska can see and book JAL partner space directly.
 For ANA or United business class on this route, open Singapore KrisFlyer at the 62,000-mile one-way rate.
-For the broadest Star Alliance sweep — ANA, EVA, Asiana, or Singapore departing SFO — Air Canada Aeroplan at 75,000 points applies distance-based pricing that keeps costs competitive and lets you compare multiple carriers in a single search session.
+For the broadest Star Alliance sweep — ANA, EVA, Asiana, or Singapore departing SFO — a transfer partner at 75,000 points applies distance-based pricing that keeps costs competitive and lets you compare multiple carriers in a single search session.

 Availability is the real variable here, and it demands honesty.
 Saver business class between San Francisco and Tokyo typically surfaces zero to four seats per departure, and premium Japanese carriers — JAL and ANA especially — release partner award space in limited batches.
 JAL in particular opens space to Alaska on a rolling basis but does not flood the inventory.
 Korean Air SKYPASS books award seats in 24-hour batches, which means checking back repeatedly at different times of day.
 Expect to audit multiple departure dates, sometimes across a window of several weeks, before the right seat count appears.
 Flexibility on travel date is not a nice-to-have; it is the prerequisite.

 On the transfer side, most major bank currencies connect cleanly to the programs above.
-Chase Ultimate Rewards transfers 1:1 to both Singapore KrisFlyer and Air Canada Aeroplan, and also 1:1 to Korean Air SKYPASS — making Chase cardholders well positioned for this corridor.
-American Express Membership Rewards moves 1:1 to both KrisFlyer and Aeroplan as well.
+Chase Ultimate Rewards transfers 1:1 to both Singapore KrisFlyer and a transfer partner, and also 1:1 to Korean Air SKYPASS — making Chase cardholders well positioned for this corridor.
+American Express Membership Rewards moves 1:1 to both KrisFlyer and a transfer partner as well.
 Citi ThankYou points and Capital One miles also transfer to KrisFlyer at 1:1, adding optionality for the 62,000-mile ANA or United path.
 Alaska miles, which are the key currency for JAL redemptions, are not directly transferable from bank points programs — they're earned on Alaska co-branded cards or through flying — so factor that lead time into planning.
 All transfers are irreversible, which means you should confirm award space exists in the correct booking class before initiating any transfer.

 Find space first — then transfer.